hermangroup/docs/introduction/safety.rst

 is usually done via private messages on the forum, Discord or email.
 The attacks are often targeted against masternode owners.
-If you require technical assistance, it is best to ask in a public channel/forum or go to https://support.dash.org and open a ticket.
+If you require technical assistance, it is best to ask in a public channel/forum or go to https://support.historia.network and open a ticket.
 If you engage in personal chat with a well-known community member, verify their identity by their chat history or through their publicly available cryptographic keys.
-All community members and `Dash Core Group staff <https://dash.org/team>`__ will be able to verify their identity using signed PGP messages.
+All community members and `Historia Core Group staff <https://historia.network/team>`__ will be able to verify their identity using signed PGP messages.
 Identities can also be verified on Keybase: